Lucaszello/TheMovie/README.md

 # WATCHLIX

-This project is using React + Vite + typescript
+This project is using React + Vite + typescript + Node js + Mongodb

 Using api https://developer.themoviedb.org/

-Coming soon with node js for auth
+auth for node js and mongodb

 ## Appendix

-react-router-dom + mantine + react-icons
+react-router-dom + mantine + react-icons + express

 ## Demo